 Parasites and other nasty stuff easily cling to shoes, clothes, and hair.
 While the immune system deals with some of them, others are tough.
 Regularly cleaning your home with a disinfectant solution will keep at bay many of the nasty parasites.

 Clean your cat’s home

 You and your cat share the same home, so what are we on about?
 Well, by your cat’s home we mean your little pal’s favorite places.
-If your cat’s gotten ear mites, you need to diligently clean all the surfaces and objects that come in direct contact with your cat.
+If you have cats with ear mites, you need to diligently clean all the surfaces and objects that come in direct contact with the cat with ear mites.